Level/abstract-leveldown/README.md

 The `callback` function will be called with an `Error` if the operation failed for any reason.
 If successful the first argument will be `null` and the second argument will be the value.

 ### `db.put(key, value[, options], callback)`

+Store a new entry or overwrite an existing entry.
+There are no `options` by default but implementations may add theirs.
+The `callback` function will be called with no arguments if the operation is successful or with an `Error` if putting failed for any reason.

 ### `db.del(key[, options], callback)`
 ### `db.batch(operations[, options], callback)`
 ### `db.batch()`